 Proof of Vaccinations

-In addition to your passport and any required electronic authorisations or Visas, some countries also recommend or require that you obtain inoculations before you travel.
-Note that this is country-specific rather than cruise-line specific.
+It is recommended or required to obtain inoculations before you travel and this is country-specific, rather than cruise-line specific.
 Royal Caribbean recommends guests check with either their GP or a Travel Medicine Specialist certified by the WHO for details of which inoculations may be required.
 The NHS Fit for Travel website is also helpful and you will notice that some jabs can be obtained without charge on the NHS.

-Where a vaccination is a requirement rather than a recommendation, some countries will ask to see an International Certificate of Vaccination or Prophylaxis (ICVP) before you enter.
+Where vaccinations are a requirement, rather than a recommendation, some countries will ask to see an International Certificate of Vaccination or Prophylaxis (ICVP) before you enter.

 You’ll need to take your policy documents with you – this is a requirement of some providers but regardless, it is just common sense to have these important papers to hand should something go wrong.